A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Experiments

+\paragraph{4) GUT (FC)} [\textit{Full Cooperation (collective Rationality) + Full Communication}] Lastly, we assume each explorer working in a full communication mode and making decisions by the \textit{GUT}.
+It means that every group member can share its information and get consistency through negotiation in the distributed system (Appendix.~\ref{experiment_setting} -- Fig.~\ref{fig: gut_fc}).

-In these experiments, we do not involve unintentional adversaries Fig. \ref{fig: no_obstacles} and consider three different proportion (M/E) between monster and explorer as follow: \textit{20 explorers vs 30 monsters}, \textit{25 explorers vs 25 monsters} and \textit{30 explorers vs 20 monsters}.
-In this experiment, we do not involve the \textit{Unintentional Adversary}(obstacles) and assume that explorers can get monsters' current state if they perceive them.
-For each scenario, we conduct ten simulation trials for each proportion in same environment setting.
-Fig. \ref{fig: interactive_experiment} shows three scenarios' results with different proportion.
-In this experiment, \textit{GUT} had the best performance compared with other cases.
-The QMIX and QMIX$_{GUT}$ have the similar \textit{explorer average HP cost} results in Fig. \ref{fig: eahc}, but in Fig. \ref{fig: kpmel} \textit{num. of explorers lost for killing a monster} and Fig. \ref{fig: kpmhc} \textit{HP cost for killing a monster}, the QMIX has some advantage comparing with QMIX$_{GUT}$.
-In the winning rate comparison Table. \ref{tab: wrc}, it also reflects the similar result.
+In these experiments, we do not involve \textit{Unintentional Adversary}(obstacles) (Fig.~\ref{fig: no_obstacles}) and consider three different proportions (A/E) between aliens and explorers as follow: \textit{20 explorers vs 30 aliens}, \textit{25 explorers vs 25 aliens} and \textit{30 explorers vs 20 aliens}.
+We assume that an agent can detect opponents' current state in its perception range.
+For each scenario, we conduct ten simulation trials for each proportion with same environment setting.
+Fig.~\ref{fig: interactive_experiment} shows that \textit{GUT} (FC) has the best performance compared with other cases.
+The GUT (NC), QMIX, and GUT (PC) do not have much difference between \textit{explorer average HP cost} results in Fig. \ref{fig: eahc}, but in Fig.~\ref{fig: kpmel} \textit{num. of explorers lost for killing an alien} and Fig.~\ref{fig: kpmhc} \textit{HP cost for killing an alien}, the QMIX and GUT (PC) show some advantage comparing with GUT (NC).
+For the winning rate comparison, Table. \ref{tab: wrc} also reflects the similar results.

-Through this experiment, it does not only show that cooperation can conduce to decrease the cost or increase the benefits in MAS but also contribute to overcoming the more challenging task.
-More importantly, \textit{GUT} help agents represent more complex group behaviors and strategies, such as forming various shapes, separating different groups, to adapt the dynamically changing environment in MAS cooperation, which mainly improves the system performance.

-From another perspective, communication plays an important role when agents solve the conflict and have an agreement in cooperation \cite{mrs2019}.
-For the QMIX$_{GUT}$ and QMIX, each explorer communication information pattern includes small data such as the number of its observing explorers and monsters corresponding to the naive behaviors attacking or defending Monster directly.
-However, for $GUT$, the communication data is more comprehensive, aiding the agents to build a complex relationship of situation and action spaces at each level, then choose a suitable tactic combination to adapt it.

-Generally speaking, like a neural network, \textit{GUT} involves the \textit{Game-Theoretic Computation Units} distributed at each level.
-Through the previous level's output as an input and combining with current information, at this layer, agents will calculate several game units based on corresponding to action space with some possibility.
-Iterating this process in the entire network, agents will decompose its strategy into several executable levels, then select the most probable tactic set to execute.